kristineAA/kristineAA_2.github.io/index.markdown

 However, the dataset does contain enough transactional data to identify potential risk factors, such as age, gender and place of living.

+# Literature
+* [1] Sarah Poppleton, Kitty;  Lymperopoulou, Julian Molina; "Who suffers fraud?
+Understanding the fraud victim landscape"; 13/10/2021
+* [2] West Midlands Police; "Make sure you have a #FraudFreeXmas: Watch out for these 12 fraud types this Christmas"; 18/12/2024